github/developer-policy/README.md

 ## How can I help?

 We are interested in what you think we can do to best help developers.
 We want to hear about policy opportunities and new policy areas that you think GitHub should pursue to advance developers’ rights to innovation, collaboration, and equal opportunity.
-Please check out our [Contribution Guidelines](CONTRIBUTING.md) before opening an Issue.
+Please check out our [Contribution Guidelines](CONTRIBUTING.md) before opening an issue.

 ## Follow GitHub Policy